 The temple is bordered by makaras with especially fine trunks.

 Inside, there are now-empty sculpture niches reminiscent of European and Middle Eastern arches.

-Two miles west of Prambanan: Candi Sanbisari, another Hindu temple.
-It was only discovered in 1966, when a bit was accidentally unearthed.
+Two miles west of Prambanan, this is Candi Sanbisari, another Hindu temple.
+It was only discovered in 1966, when a bit of it was accidentally unearthed.
 Notice the surrounding paddy fields, which lie about 20 feet higher than the temple: in the 1,200 years since its construction, volcanic debris has literally buried the land that was worked to support the temple.

 The entrance to the shrine: makaras form balustrades.

 Inside, a burnished lingam rises from the encircling yoni.